jonswarbrick/OBC_example_code/README.md

 # OBC example code
 Example code to solve DSGE models with occasionally binding constraints.
-This accompanies the paper "Occasionally Binding Constraints in Large Models: A Practical Guide to Solution Methods"
+This accompanies the paper "Occasionally Binding Constraints in Large Models: A Review of Solution Methods"

 The repo contains the following directories
 ### functions